hkravtsov/hla/README.md

 A public chatting room is creating by any user became the chat administrator.
 During chat creation the admin selects one from two possible modes: limited chat or unlimited chat.
-If the administrator selects limited hat then a condition of visibility **MUST** be specified.
+If the administrator selects the limited chat mode then a condition of visibility **MUST** be specified.

 ### 2.2.
 Non-functional requirements